newbotjs/newbot-framework/readme.md

 * Unit testing and function mock
 * Possible to call Javascript functions
 * Possible to put ConverScript on any framework (BotFramework, Botkit, etc)
+* Put the @Action decorator on a function.
+Triggers a function if an action is performed

 # Todo